 You get to photograph at the optimal times of day for the best light possible, not like other workshops where you end up at the best locations at midday, and the worst lighting conditions.
 This is a workshop and designed for photography.

 Learn and practice night photography to dazzle your family and friends!
 Even if you’ve never done night photography this workshop will help you learn some ins and outs of shooting at night, and once again, on-site help as you’re shooting.

 You will get to work with an experienced photography teacher, Darlene Hildebrandt, who will show you how to create great lighting on location and pose people.
 With a little guidance and support, you’ll be photographing with confidence.
 YOU will take images so good you may surprise yourself!

 All the arrangements, bookings and schedules are planned for you – all you have to do is register, pay and show up!
 What better way to spend a weekend.

-A non-intimidating photo shoot with a model.
+Our photography workshop includes a non-intimidating photo shoot with a model (an old miner).
 With professional photography instruction and assistance during the session, the fear factor will be removed from the equation.
 If you’ve never worked with people or done any portrait photography, now’s your chance!

 The Drumheller area of southern Alberta is an oasis on the prairies.
 It’s a desert in the middle of wheat fields, where you’ll find old coal mines, dinosaur bones, deep canyons, ghost towns, and even a tumbleweed or two on occasion.
 If you are not familiar with the area, it’s sort of like a mini Grand Canyon, mixed with Arizona desert, mixed with the old west.
-If you live in Washington, Idaho or Montana you’re just a days drive away.
-Or course if you live in Alberta, BC or Saskatchewan you are even closer.
+If you live in Washington, Idaho or Montana you’re just a day’s drive away.
+Of course, if you live in Alberta, BC or Saskatchewan you are even closer.